Current Value Assessment

 The Ontario Government implemented Current Value Assessment (CVA) in 1998 with the intent of bringing consistency in property assessments across the province.
 Previously the assessment base for many municipalities was seriously outdated and confusing and as such, resulted in unfair treatment for some taxpayers.
 All properties across Ontario are assessed at their market value on a common base year.
 In the current (2016) reassessment cycle, the property values are based on the January 1, 2016 valuation with the assessment increases from the prior reassessment values being phased-in over the 2017-2020 period.
 Subsequent reassessments will be conducted every four years with assessment increases to be phased-in over the four year period.
 Assessed values are provided to property owners by the Municipal Property Assessment Corporation (MPAC).

 2020 Reassessment Update: The Ontario government has announced that the 2020 Assessment Update has been postponed.
-They have indicated that property assessments for the 2021 property tax year will continue to be based on the fully phased-in January 1, 2016 current values.
-This means your property assessment for the 2021 property tax year will be the same as the 2020 tax year, unless there have been changes to your property.
+They have indicated that property assessments for the 2021 and 2022 property tax years will continue to be based on the fully phased-in January 1, 2016 current values.
+This means your property assessment for the 2021 and 2022 property tax years will be the same as the 2020 tax year, unless there have been changes to your property.
 Further details can be found on MPAC’s website.

 The many assessment system changes were accompanied by several changes in municipalities' ability to manage new tax policy responsibilities.
 Municipalities have the ability to set a different tax rate for each class of property.
 Municipalities are required by the provincial government to limit the tax increases due to reassessment for commercial, industrial and multi-residential properties.
 The limit is calculated based on the previous year's annual taxes.
 In order to fund the capped tax increases, the legislation allows Council to withhold or "clawback" a portion of the tax decreases to businesses and apartments due to reassessment.